ArrowTron27/Basic-Hand-Tracker/README.md

-Basic Hand Tracker made by me
+Basic Hand Tracker.

-Coded using python and using the OpenCV and MediaPipe libraries
+Coded using Python and using the OpenCV and MediaPipe libraries

 ## Requirements
 - Python 3.x